sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

-Here, is a recording of how to do it:
+#### Here, is a recording of how to do it:

+> HERE SHOULD BE THE VIDEO FROM ./video/Alexa-new-skill.mp4

 <video>
   <source src="./video/Alexa-new-skill.mp4?raw=true">